JMacalinao/onvif-time/README.md

 So I made this simple script that makes sure the date/time is set correctly on those cameras.
 Time used to synchronize is based on current system time, so make sure your time is accurate to begin with!

+## Prerequisites

+You need to configure the script with `config.json` and `secrets.json` files.
+I have included sample files to get you started.

 ## Usage

 ### Through the command line